GolemZ2K/SimpleNTP/README.md

 # SimpleNTP
-Simple NTP，to synchronization time in a lan
+Simple NTP，to synchronization time in lan

 can run in Windows or Linux or MacOS